Last updated on May 20th, 2023 at 06:00 pm

 Ecommerce marketing strategies are the practice of generating top-of-funnel traffic for sales conversion.
-And there are thousands of ways to achieving this.
+And there are thousands of ways to achieve this.

 As an online seller, you don’t need to have a physical shop before you can make big money in this industry.
 An average new ecommerce company makes $39,000 in its first month.